 Culture Amp CEO Didier Elzinga emphasizes how culture is often built on the little things.
 "Throwaway comments like a senior male partner saying to a junior male: 'When you have kids, the office is your friend' set up particular expectations and a view of how you run your life," he says.

 "The worst things are the systemic comments and behaviors.
 That's because, in these situations, you may think, 'Well, it's actually not surprising that it happened.'
 The environment was set up to encourage that type of behavior and that's the stuff an organization has to focus on, the stuff you have to fix," says Didier.

 This can be a real challenge for companies in the start-up and scaling phases, especially when a "win at all costs" mentality starts to dominate.
 "The challenge for a lot of companies is that at some point they have to sit down and go, 'What do we care about more than just winning, and what will we be willing to lose?'"

 The challenge for a lot of companies is that at some point they have to sit down and go, “What do we care about more than just winning, and what will we be willing to lose?”

 — Didier ElzingaCEO of Culture Amp

-"It's through thoughtfully answering that question that I think you end up building bigger, more sustainable, longer-term companies, because you've actually found something that gives the organization purpose beyond just winning.
+"It's through thoughtfully answering that question that you build bigger, more sustainable, longer-term companies because you've found something that gives the organization purpose beyond just winning.
 It's not that you're not going to win.
 You still want to win, but it's about saying, 'If we can't win on that basis, we won't win,'" says Elzinga.

 Learn more on the topic: